hnakae/go-club/_posts/sacrifice.md

 ---

-## How to determine what to sacrifice
+## How to determine what to sacrifice?

 _1 Stones that are stuck to alive stones._